 - California’s Great America

 Golden Gate Bridge - A wonder of the modern world, the world’s longest suspension bridge, and one of the most beloved bridges in the world are all descriptions that may come to mind while visiting your next stop, the Golden Gate Bridge.
-This bridge was thought of in 1846, after Captain Fremont named the expanse "golden gate" after the Golden Horn in Byzantium.
-After his respectful nickname caught wind, as well as the influx of California’s population due to the gold rush greatly increased, the bridge was finished in 1937, finally connecting the mile wide by 3 mile long Golden Gate Strait.
-The 1.7 mile long suspension bridge connects the San Francisco Bay to the Pacific Ocean, more specifically San Francisco to Marin counties.
-On your 60 minute walk across your group will see the 746 foot tall towers, the sweeping main cables, the signature orange color, as well as the art deco styling throughout.
-It is a true sensory experience featuring color, light and sound that over 10 million annual visitors enjoy.
+This bridge was thought of in 1846 after Captain Fremont named the expanse "golden gate" after the Golden Horn in Byzantium.
+After his respectful nickname caught the wind, as well as the influx of California’s population due to the gold rush greatly increased, the bridge was finished in 1937, finally connecting the mile wide by 3 mile long Golden Gate Strait.
+The 1.7-mile-long suspension bridge connects the San Francisco Bay to the Pacific Ocean, more specifically San Francisco to Marin counties.
+On your 60 minute walk across your group will see the 746-foot tall towers, the sweeping main cables, the signature orange color, as well as the art deco styling throughout.
+It is a truly sensory experience featuring color, light, and sound that over 10 million annual visitors enjoy.
 Head over to the Bridge Plaza on the southeast end of the bridge to get the visitor experience with information, exhibits, and merchandise available.
 Also keep in mind that this American icon and engineering marvel tends to get chilly, especially in the mornings, so be sure to bring a jacket to fully enjoy this gorgeous giant!